Danièle Obono: Political career

 Following the 2015 Charlie Hebdo attack, Obono was at the centre of a controversy after she stated she would "not cry", deeming the weekly newspaper's cartoons "racist".

-A member of La France Insoumise, Obono was elected to the National Assembly for the Paris's 17th constituency in the legislative election of 2017.
-She was a spokesperson for La France Insoumise under the leadership Jean-Luc Mélenchon, together with Alexis Corbière.
+A member of LFI, Obono was elected to the National Assembly for Paris's 17th constituency in the legislative election of 2017.
+She was a spokesperson for La France Insoumise under the leadership of Jean-Luc Mélenchon, together with Alexis Corbière.

-In the legislature, Obono has served on the Committee on Legal Affairs, the Committee on European Affairs and the Committee on Foreign Affairs.
+In the legislature, Obono has served on the Committee on Legal Affairs, the Committee on European Affairs, and the Committee on Foreign Affairs.

 In November 2017, she was involved in another controversy after she defended union meetings in Seine-Saint-Denis that were closed to white people.
-After the government announced it would sue the organisers, Obono had an altercation with Mélenchon in the National Assembly, following his support of the government on this matter.
+After the government announced it would sue the organizers, Obono had an altercation with Mélenchon in the National Assembly, following his support of the government on this matter.

 In August 2020, the right-wing French magazine Valeurs actuelles published a seven-page fantasy story with illustrations of Obono as a slave in chains facing the sunset, shackled beside a fire, under the title "summer fantasy story", prompting an outcry from politicians of various parties.